RC Cola: History

-In the 1950s, Royal Crown Cola and Moon Pies were a popular "working man's lunch" in the American South.
-In 1954, Royal Crown was the first company to sell soft drinks in a can, and later the first company to sell soft drinks in an aluminum can.
-In 1958, the company introduced the first diet cola, Diet Rite.
+Royal Crown Cola and Moon Pies were a popular "working man's lunch" in the American South in the 1950s.
+Royal Crown was the first company to sell soft drinks in a tin can in 1954, and later the first company to sell soft drinks in an aluminum can.
+The company introduced the Diet Rite brand of dietetic beverages in 1954, with the cola variety being its flagship.

-In 1976, the Raffel family sold Arby's to the Royal Crown Cola Company for $18 million.
+Royal Crown Cola Company developed their international presence during the 1970s, including countries in Asia and Europe.
+The Raffel family sold Arby's to the Royal Crown Cola Company for $18 million in 1976.

-Caffeine-free cola RC 100 was launched in 1980.

-In 1984, RC Cola accounted for approximately 4-5% of soft drink sales in the United States, behind Coke, Pepsi, Dr. Pepper, and 7 Up.
-In that year, it was purchased by DWG Corporation (later renamed Triarc).
+Caffeine- and sugar-free cola RC 100 was launched in April 1980.
+RC Cola accounted for approximately 4–5% of soft drink sales in the United States, behind Coke, Pepsi, Dr. Pepper, and 7 Up in 1984.
+Cherry RC would be introduced in July 1985, with Diet RC and its caffeine-free counterpart being announced that December, to debut in January 1986.

-In the mid-1990s, RC released Royal Crown Draft Cola, billed as a "premium" cola using pure cane sugar as a sweetener instead of high fructose corn syrup.
-Offered only in 12-ounce bottles, sales were disappointing, due largely to the inability of the RC bottling network to get distribution for the product in single-drink channels, and it was discontinued with the exceptions of Australia, New Zealand, and France.
+Royal Crown Draft Cola was released as the first premium draft cola in 1995.
+It was made with pure cane sugar as a sweetener (instead of high fructose corn syrup), the finest kola nuts, all-natural flavors and pure filtered water.
+Offered only in 12-ounce bottles, it was discontinued, due largely to the inability of the RC bottling network to get distribution for the product in single-drink channels, and it was discontinued with the exceptions of Australia, New Zealand, and France.
 It was later available only in New Zealand, parts of Australia, Thailand, and Tajikistan.
 The company also released Cherry RC, a cherry-flavored version of the RC soft drink to compete with Cherry Coke and Wild Cherry Pepsi.